azadkara/Perception-with-YOLO-model/Yolo Model-KITTI/readme.md

 # YOLO Model Trained on KITTI Dataset

-This repository contains a **YOLO (You Only Look Once)** model trained on the **KITTI dataset** for object detection tasks.
+This repository contains a **YOLOV5 (You Only Look Once)** model trained on the **KITTI dataset** for object detection tasks.
 The project includes the trained model weights, evaluation metrics, and visualizations of the training process.

 ## Files Included: